 Work in progress…

-Hi, I am Michael — a technology architect and a PhD Candidate in the field of Autonomous Systems at the Massachusetts Institute of Technology (MIT).
+Hi, I am Michael — an Automation Architect and a PhD Candidate in the field of Autonomous Systems at the Massachusetts Institute of Technology (MIT).
 I have always had a strong passion for systems — strong enough to let go a career as a jet pilot and study systems.
 What I found more interesting than flying a large aircraft is a key characteristic of systems: You put a number of things together and what you receive is something greater than the sum of the parts.

 System behavior emerges from the interaction of a system`s components.
 However, not all system behavior that emerges is wanted.
 The key to making any innovation a success is controlling unwanted behavior!